 If you are a perfectionist about a clean house when you don’t have time to maintain it “perfectly” you will never be happy.

 I get it!
 I really, really want my house to look perfect at all times, but that is obviously not possible right now.
 I could hire a live-in maid, but that is not why I went back to work.
 I went back to work so we could get out of debt for once and for all.
 I have to keep that goal in mind when I come home and see all of the unfolded laundry or the newest messes the girls have made.
 “Clean enough” is a new mantra for me.
 And sometimes “clean enough” means that I have to close the door to the playroom or just put the dishes in the sink without actually doing them.

 And I’m okay with that.

-I'm not a big Fly Lady person, but I absolutely love her 27 fling Boogie, and employ it often.
-It simply means to quickly walk through an area in your home and find 27 things to get rid of--whether it’s trash or things you don’t use anymore.
+I absolutely love the Fly Lady’s 27 fling Boogie, and employ it often.
+It simply means to quickly walk through an area in your home and find 27 things to get rid of—whether it’s trash or things you don’t use anymore.